LaPingvino/bahaiprayers-static/hugo/content/prayerbook/tet/prayers/_index.md

 <a id="bpn12552"></a>
-Rahun-di’ak ba rai-fatin, no uma, no fatin, no sidade, no fuan, no foho, no subar-fatin, no fatuk-kuak, no foho-leet, no rai, no tasi, no illa, no du’ut-laran, ne'ebé haktuir kona-ba Maromak halo ona, no Ninia hahi’i glorifika ona.
+Rahun-di’ak ba rai-fatin, no uma, no fatin, no sidade, no fuan, no foho, no subar-fatin, no fatuk-kuak, no foho-leet, no rai, no tasi, no illa, no du’ut-laran, ne&#39;ebé haktuir kona-ba Maromak halo ona, no Ninia hahi’i glorifika ona.

 -- Bahá'u'lláh